Felipe Contepomi

-Felipe Contepomi (born 20 August 1977) is an Argentine rugby coach who is currently the backs coach at Leinster Rugby.
-He was a rugby union footballer who played fly-half or centre; his last club was Club Newman, in the first division of the URBA championship.
-He was also a key player for Argentina, having played 15 years for the national team.
+Felipe Contepomi (born 20 August 1977) is an Argentine professional rugby coach who is currently the head coach of the Argentine national side.

+He was a rugby union footballer who played fly-half or centre; his last club was Club Newman, in the first division of the URBA championship, before signing with professional teams in Europe.
+He was a key player for Argentina, having played 15 years for the national team.
 His twin brother Manuel was also a Puma.
-In June 2015 he was appointed coach of Argentina XV.

 Contepomi was inducted into the World Rugby Hall of Fame in November 2017.